DekelMalul/RickandMorty/README.md

 ## Yaml challange

-Inorder to check the challange ingress controller need to be deloyed on the cluster.
+Inorder to check the challange nginx ingress controller need to be deloyed on the cluster.

 After that you can apply all the reources and as follow: